 Make your way to Skye in the late afternoon, crossing the Skye Bridge and following the A87 road north east to the city of Portree.
 This is the capital city of Skye as it is the largest city on the Island and has the largest number of restaurants and accommodation options.
 Portree’s location is ideal for exploring everything on the Island since it is near all the major roads and is no more than a 45-minute drive to any one destination!
 Once you’ve settled in to your accommodation, head over to Scorrybreac Restaurant on Bosville Terrace for a delicious meal that will have you ready for all of tomorrow’s adventures.

 Begin the day with a drive north around the A855 ring road to the Storr, home to the Old Man of Storr, one of the most famous destinations in Skye.
-The Old Man of Storr is a huge pinnacle of rock that towers over the surrounding cliffs and hills and can be seen from miles away on a clear day.
+The Old Man of Storr hike takes you around a huge pinnacle of rock that towers over the surrounding cliffs and hills and can be seen from miles away on a clear day.
 Getting to the base of this huge rock entails a climb up a moderately steep, winding, path which leads you to a series of steep stone steps.
 After climbing the steps, you’ll find yourself at one of the most dazzling view points on the island.
 When admiring the mountain ranges, lochs, and cliffs around you, keep in mind that these all date back to the Jurassic Period and were once home to dinosaurs.

 After your trek through the ancient Storr, head further north along the A855 to the Kilt Rock and Mealt Falls viewpoint.
 When standing on the edge of the viewpoint, you’ll see the Mealt Falls on your left, crashing into the ocean below.
 On your right, you’ll see Kilt Rock, so named for looking like a series of traditional Scottish kilts.
 With all of this sight seeing and walking, it’s time for lunch at Ellishadder Art Café just a few minutes away.